RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudmanage.rst

             "CreateDate": "2024-03-05T19:02:33+00:00"
         }
     }

+In the above output the sections are:

+:Location:
+  shows the backup and inventory buckets S3 URLs.
+Can be more than one.
+:Policy:
+  shows the attachment of the full policy document.
+:User:
+  shows the name of the service account user :fname:`panteater-labstorage-sa`.
+:AccessKey:
+  shows the access key and secret key for the service account user.

 .. note::
    The fields **AccessKeyID** and the **SecretAccessKey** need to be transmitted to sysadmin when they "localize"